 - 1. There shall be a class of Fellowship known as Career Development Research Fellows. - 2.
 The principal focus of the post will be research but the Fellow will also be expected to undertake some academic activity other than personal research (typically teaching), with arrangements to be approved by the Senior Tutor. - 3.
 The term of a Career Development Research Fellowship shall be no more than four years. - 4.
 A person may not normally be appointed to this class of Fellowship unless they have submitted their doctoral thesis no more than three years, or plan to submit no less than three months, before the commencement of the Fellowship. - 5.
-Career Development Research Fellowships shall be filled by election by the Governing Body.

-6. Each Career Development Research Fellow shall be offered mentorship by a Fellow of the College, with mentoring to be provided by a Fellow in their own subject whenever possible, under the overall direction of the Fellow for early Career Researchers.
+Career Development Research Fellowships shall be filled by election by the Governing Body. - 6.
+Each Career Development Research Fellow shall be offered mentorship by a Fellow of the College, with mentoring to be provided by a Fellow in their own subject whenever possible, under the overall direction of the Fellow for early Career Researchers.

-BY-LAW XLIV - AUDIT & RISK COMMITTEE
+BY-LAW XLIV - AUDIT, RISK AND GOVERNANCE COMMITTEE

-- There shall be an Audit & Risk Committee, the members of which shall consist of four persons (external members) not in receipt of any financial benefit of whatsoever nature from the College or in any other way subject to any conflict of interest in relation to the workings of the Audit & Risk Committee and three Governing Body Fellows.
+- 1. There shall be an Audit & Risk Committee, the members of which shall consist of four persons (external members) not in receipt of any financial benefit of whatsoever nature from the College or in any other way subject to any conflict of interest in relation to the workings of the Audit & Risk Committee and three Governing Body Fellows.
 One of the external members shall serve as Chair.
 The President, the Principal Bursar (who shall be the Secretary of the Committee) and the Finance Bursar shall be entitled to attend all meetings and address the Committee but not to vote.
 The four external members shall normally serve for three years, and in no case for more than five years.
 Members of the Committee shall be elected by Governing Body. - 2.
 The Committee is responsible for appointing the auditors and for monitoring their performance. - 3.
 The Committee has authority to act on Governing Body's behalf in approving the Financial Statements after considering the report of the auditors. - 4.
-The Committee shall also: - a) Scrutinise the risk register to ensure key risks are identified and that appropriate controls and mitigation are in place; - b) Receive minutes from the Health & Safety sub-Committee, and review external assurance reports to ensure procedures are adequate, and any improvement actions are completed on a timely basis; - c) Review, on an annual basis, the adequacy of the insurance arrangements in place for the College; and - d) Engage any internal audit or external reviews that are deemed necessary. - 5.
+The Committee shall also: - a) Scrutinise the risk register to ensure key risks are identified and that appropriate controls and mitigation are in place; - b) Receive minutes from the Health & Safety sub-Committee, and review external assurance reports to ensure procedures are adequate, and any improvement actions are completed on a timely basis; - c) Review, on an annual basis, the adequacy of the insurance arrangements in place for the College; and - d) Engage any internal audit or external reviews that are deemed necessary; - e) Scrutinise the scheme of delegation; - f) Scrutinise College Committee structures and terms of reference; - g) Review governance effectiveness and oversee independent external reviews; - h) Scrutinise the annual complaints report. - 5.
 The Committee will meet at least once a term but ad hoc meetings may be called as and when required.
 The Committee will report to Governing Body at least once a term.